derekzhouai/derekzhouai.github.io/_posts/2025-08-25-understanding-kmeans.md

 Clustering is one of most important techniques in unsupervised learning.
 Among various clustering algorithms, **K-Means** stands out as one of the simplest and most widely used method.
 It partitions data into groups (called clusters) such that points in the same cluster are more similar to each other than to those in other clusters.

-In this post, we'll walk through **intuition, algorithm steps, mathematical formulation**, and even a **Python implementation** of K-Means clustering.
+In this post, we'll walk through **intuition, algorithm steps, mathematical formulation**, and even a **Python implementation** of K-Means.

 ## Intuition Behind K-Means

-The goal of K-Means is to find **k clusters (centroids)** and assign each data point to the closest center.
+The goal of K-Means is to find **k clusters (centroids)** and assign each data point to the closest center (centroid).
 By doing so, we minimize the overall variance within clusters.

 Think of it as repeatedly shuffling data points between different groups until the groups are as "tight" as possible.